Olds 3

 The mouthpiece was designed for vintage Olds leadpipe tapers.
 A modern, more open leadpipe changes the acoustic balance.
 Not a defective mouthpiece — a mismatched pairing.

-I found one for $20 at an estate sale.
+I found one at an estate sale.
 Is it real?

 Probably yes if stamped "Olds" and looks pre-1978.
 Fullerton-era pieces are plentiful.
 Avoid anything stamped "Olds 3C" — that's the post-1978 stencil version.